Skip to content

 Extension-Owned Operations

-If a step is not an OpenAPI operation, make that explicit with an extension profile:
+If a step is not a source-bound operation, make that explicit with an extension profile:

 operations: